 11 of 16

-Jack Frost Brunnera is named for the frosty appearance of its silver leaves.
-One of the plant's common names is Siberian bugloss.
-The much taller Italian bugloss, incidentally, is an entirely different (albeit related) plant.
+Jack Frost Brunnera (also commonly called Siberian bugloss) is named for the frosty appearance of its silver leaves.
+The much taller Italian bugloss, incidentally, is an entirely different, though related, plant.

 12 of 16

 Wooly thyme's Latin name, Thymus pseudolanuginosus, refers to the wool-like feel of its leaves.
 The leaves are gray-green, but the silver hairs on the foliage also give wooly thyme a silvery, fuzzy look.